 If your organization receives the letter, please contact your Baker Tilly advisor for guidance on the response.
 If your organization’s plan isn’t established or operated in accordance with section 457(b), your Baker Tilly advisory may be able to correct the plan under the VCP.

-If you have any questions regarding this topic, please contact your Baker Tilly advisor or send an e-mail to firstname.lastname@example.org.
+If you have any questions regarding this topic, contact us.